 Today I got an interview request to talk about Cartagena, a city in Colombia that I know quite well after visiting several times.
 I keep thinking I need to take my wife on vacation there sometime because the flights are almost always less than $400 round trip from Tampa and I’ve seen them go for $299 during low travel times.
 It’s sometimes cheaper to fly to South America to there than it is to fly to Key West or many islands in the Caribbean.
 It doesn’t hurt that it’s actually parallel with Costa Rica—further north than Panama City:

 There are other oddities like that though that pop up on a regular basis.
 I see Dallas flights for barely more than $100 round trip and anywhere that Allegiant flies will be cheaper than other routes as well.
 I can fly to DC or multiple spots in Virginia for less than $200 round trip because Allegiant, Southwest, JetBlue, and Frontier fly there.
-But if I want to go to closer Charlotte, North Carolina, it’ll cost me much more.
+But if I search Kayak to go to closer Charlotte, North Carolina, it’ll cost me much more.

-Here are some of the reasons why certain routes can be cheaper and how you can benefit as a traveler on a budget.
+Here are some of the reasons why certain flight routes can be cheaper and how you can benefit as a traveler on a budget.

 A Budget Airline Flies Where You’re Going